What is mass movement?

 The movement of cliff material caused by erosion, weathering and gravity.

-Mass Movement is the downhill movement of cliff material under the influence of gravity.
-There is a range of different types of mass movement.
+Mass movement is the downhill movement of cliff material under the influence of gravity.
+There are a range of different types of mass movement.
 These are explored below.

 Cliffs formed from boulder clay, material deposited by glacial periods, are susceptible to high rates of coastal erosion.
 The Holderness Coast is an example of a coastline formed from boulder clay and is the fastest eroding coastline in Europe.
 The soft boulder clay is quickly eroded through hydraulic action and abrasion.
 However, this is not the only way it is being eroded.
 Sub-aerial processes, such as rainfall, also cause erosion.
 This often happens where layers of boulder clay, left behind by melting glaciers, become saturated and cause the cliff to slump.
 The debris on the beach is then eroded by the sea leaving the cliff exposed once more.